-♦ It's county party reorganization time!
-Here's some helpful information to get you prepared for our Reorganization Prep meeting on Friday, October 28th at 6:30 pm at the Independence Library at 175 Monmouth Street in Independence.
+♦ UPDATED -- It's county party reorganization time!
+Here's some helpful information to get you prepared for our meeting on Friday, November 18th at 6:30 pm in the City Council chambers (2nd floor) of the Independence Civic Center, 555 S Main Street, Independence.

 Nominations will be considered for the following officer positions.
 Only elected Precinct Committee Persons (PCPs) can vote for Central Committee officers

 Nominations shall be accepted from the floor, provided that the proposed nominees are present and accept the nomination or have submitted written statements declaring willingness to accept the nominations.
 Nominations may be made by any registered Democrat who is a legal resident of Polk County.